 went to Peter’s mother-in-law’s house for lunch.

-But whey they got there she was sick in bed.,
+But when they got there she was sick in bed.,

-so Jesus took and by the hand and raised her up
+So, Jesus took her by the hand and raised her up

 healthy as can be – and she served them.